plotly/plotly.py/doc/python/renderers.md

 In editors that support it (JupyterLab, nteract, and the Visual Studio Code notebook interface), this renderer displays the JSON representation of a figure in a collapsible interactive tree structure.
 This can be very useful for examining the structure of complex figures.

 ##### Multiple Renderers
 You can specify that multiple renderers should be used by joining their names on `"+"` characters.
 This is useful when writing code that needs to support multiple contexts.
-For example, if a notebook specifies a default renderer string of  `"notebook+plotly_mimetype+pdf"` then this notebook would be able to run in the classic Jupyter Notebook, in JupyterLab, and it would support being exported to PDF using `nbconvert`.
+For example, if a notebook specifies a default renderer string of  `"notebook+plotly_mimetype+pdf"`, then this notebook would be able to run in the classic Jupyter Notebook as well as in JupyterLab, and it would support being exported to PDF using `nbconvert`.

 #### Customizing Built-In Renderers
 Most built-in renderers have configuration options to customize their behavior.
 To view a description of a renderer, including its configuration options, access the renderer object using dictionary-style key lookup on the `plotly.io.renderers` configuration object and then display it.
 Here is an example of accessing and displaying the `png` renderer.